pshihn/shihn.ca/about.md

 layout: about-layout.njk
 ---

-👋🏽 I'm Preet - A Canadian 🇨🇦 engineer, living in San Francisco with my beautiful wife.
+👋🏽 I'm Preet - A Canadian 🇨🇦 engineer, living in San Francisco.

 I studied Computer Engineering 💻 and Physics ⚛️ at Waterloo.